dair-iitd/ECQA/generation/ReadMe.md

 python3 run_GPT2_freeflow.py -test_file ../data/E2_GPT_outp_props_freeflow_test.json -pretrained_model <path to saved model> -max_length 250 -model_type gpt2 -output_file gpt2_outp_props_freeflow_tuned_output.json
 ```

+## Evaluation

+### Setup

+1] You will first need to download the [Stanford CoreNLP 3.6.0](https://stanfordnlp.github.io/CoreNLP/index.html) code and models for use by SPICE.
+To do this, run: ./get_stanford_models.sh
+Note: SPICE will try to create a cache of parsed sentences in ./spice/cache/.
+This dramatically speeds up repeated evaluations.
+The cache directory can be moved by setting 'CACHE_DIR' in ./spice.
+In the same file, caching can be turned off by removing the '-cache' argument to 'spice_cmd'.

 ## License
 [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0)